mvillafuertem/scala-1/topics/concepts/hashing.md

 When two inputs produce the same hash value, we still do not know for sure if the inputs are the same or different.
-We only get useful information that the inputs are different when the hash values are different, and it is much more common that two different inputs will produce two different hash values.
-But it does mean that if two inputs hash to the same value, we need to do further checks before we know if they are equal or unequal.
+We only get useful information that the inputs are different when the hash values are different, and it is much more common that two different inputs would produce two different hash values.
+But it does mean that if two inputs hash to the same value, we need to do further checks before we know for certain if they are equal or unequal.

 Hashes are useful because, having a smaller range, the computational cost of comparing two is smaller than it would be for a full comparison of the inputs.
 Consider the numbers `38126976` and `38162976`.
 Are they the same?
 It probably takes a couple of seconds to check the digits one by one, to discover that they are different.
-However, the hashes of those two values are `52` and `111` respectively, which are _obviously_ different.
+However, the hashes of those two values are `52` and `111` respectively, which are much more _obviously_ different.

 But how about the numbers, `38619276` and `38962176`?
 The hashes of `38619276` is `100`, and the hash of `38962176` is also `100`.
 The hashes do not prove that the inputs are different, but do not prove that the